NX2 E530 Culvert

 Water & Wastewater Solutions New Zealand & Pacific Islands

-The scope of works includes the construction and installation of:
+MCD's scope of works included the construction and installation of:

 • A temporary launch shaft for the pipe jack